asadhmeed2/newasad/README.md

 - 👋 Hi, I’m @newasad real name asad
 - 👀 I’m interested in programming
-- 🌱 graduated from Appleseeds full Stack bootcamp using javascript react node.js mongoDB
+- 🌱 graduated from Appleseeds full Stack bootcamp which in it I learned javascript react node.js mongoDB
 - 💞️ I’m looking for may next challenge ...
 - 📫 How to reach me ...